-Buck used its manual rate models to determine relative plan values for the defined benefit (DB) retiree medical plan and the adopted DCR retiree medical plan outlined above.
+• Buck used its manual rate models to determine relative plan values for the defined benefit (DB) retiree medical plan and the adopted DCR retiree medical plan outlined above.
 We applied the ratio of the DCR retiree medical plan value to the DB retiree medical plan value to the per capita costs determined for each of pre/post-Medicare medical and pharmacy benefits to estimate corresponding values for the adopted DCR retiree medical plan design.
-These factors are noted in Section 5.3.
+These factors are noted in Section 4.3.
 We further adjusted the Medicare medical manual rate to reflect the Medicare coordination method adopted.
-In the prior valuation, the RDS subsidy offset in 2019 was increased by 60% to reflect estimated Medicare reimbursements under the Employer Group Waiver Plan (EGWP) arrangement.
-For this year's valuation, the estimated 2019 reimbursements under EGWP were provided by Segal Consulting (who worked with the EGWP administrator, Optum, to develop those estimates).
+The estimated 2020 reimbursements under EGWP were provided by Segal Consulting (who worked with the EGWP administrator, Optum, to develop those estimates).
 We reflect estimated discounts and pharmacy rebates in the defined benefit medical cost so no further adjustment was needed for the DCR retiree medical plan.
 The medical network differential is reflected in the relative plan value adjustments.

-(2) OON applies only to non-Medicare elgibile participants.
+OON applies only to non-Medicare elgibile participants.